TrevorBrandtIT/osticket-prereqs/README.md

 <img src="https://imgur.com/aD2SJIk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now that IIS is enabled, we'll need to install the Web Platform Installer.
 Navigate to <a href="https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">this link</a> in the VM.
 It includes everything we'll need to fulfill the prerequisites.
 Download the PHP Manager file from that folder.
-CLick Download Anyway when promptedm, then click open file.
+Click "Download Anyway" when prompted, then click open file.
 Click through the prompts to finish installation.
 </p>
 <br />